-The 'cheap' 3-valve (4-valve equivalent, taking into account the rectifier) Colt
+The first 3-valve (4-valve equivalent, taking into account the rectifier) Colt

 The radios in this series are: